cryptiddddd/javascript-freebies/projects/currentartists/readme.md

 if you desire further customization [ie: displaying with a different format], that can be done manually by editing the contents of the `displayItems()` function.

-if you desire to fetch different data [ie: most recently played tracks, you can change the url to:
+if you desire to fetch different data [ie: most recently played tracks] try changing the url to:
 ```js
 `https://music.wormboy-api.workers.dev/api/${USER_ID}/recently_played?limit=${ARTIST_COUNT}`
 ```